Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Conclusions

 \subsection{Proof of Theorem \ref{thm:multi_slot_var_rate_achievable}}

-Fix some $\mathbf{A} \in \binom{[n]}{k}$.
 We show achievability for $k=mb$.
-The same coding scheme works equally for all $k \le mb$.
-The main difference in this proof, as compared to the case of $b = k$ in Theorem \ref{thm:achieve_source_coded}, is that
+Since increasing $k$ can only increase the required rate, this also shows achievability for $k \le mb$.
+The main difference in this proof, as compared to the case of $b = k$ is that based on the argument in Proposition \ref{thm:multi_slot_fixed_rate_achievable}, we have

-Following the same logic as in the proof of Theorem \ref{thm:achieve_source_coded}, we can use the entropy of a geometric distribution with parameter $p$ to bound the entropy of the minimum-entropy greedy encoder $\mathrm{H} \left( f_{\hashfamily^*} \left( \mathbf{A}\right)\right)$.
+Following the same logic as in the proof of Theorem \ref{thm:achieve_source_coded}, we can use the entropy of a geometric distribution with parameter $p$ to bound the entropy of the minimum-entropy greedy encoder $H \left( f_{\hashfamily^*} \left( \mathbf{A}\right)\right)$.
 This results in the bound

 Using \eqref{eq:log_p_inequality} and noting that

 we find that